MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-update-progressive-rollout.md

 ms.prod: microsoft-edge
 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
-description: "Progressive rollouts for Microsoft Edge updates"
+description: "Progressive rollouts for Microsoft Edge Stable channel updates"
 ---

-# Progressive rollouts for Microsoft Edge updates
+# Progressive rollouts for Microsoft Edge Stable channel updates

 Starting with Microsoft Edge 83 release, we will perform gradual rollouts of major updates to Microsoft Edge Stable channel over the span of a few days.
 This progressive rollout allows us to monitor upgrades and safely update the browser across the organization.